maudgrol/deepdiva/README.md

 The number of Mel bands to generate was set to 128.
 The length of the Fast Fourier Transform window was set to 2048, with the number of samples between successive frames set to 512.
 Each frame of audio was windowed by a Hann window of length 2048.
 The lowest frequency and highest frequency (in Hz) were set to 0 and 20000 respectively.
-The mel-scaled power spectrogram was then converted to decibel units and normalized.
-An extra dimension was added for channel so the output is of shape (n_mels, time, channel), which can be used in a Convolutional Neural Network architecture.
-The mel frequency bands axis was flipped so low frequencies are at the bottom of the created mel spectrogram.
-The mel-scaled power spectrograms are saved under '_melspectrogram.npy'.
+The mel-scaled power spectrogram uses the decibel scale and was normalized to values ranging between [0,1].
+An extra dimension was added for channel so the output is of shape (n_mels, time, channels), which can be used in a Convolutional Neural Network architecture.
+The mel frequency band axis was flipped so low frequencies are at the bottom of the created mel spectrogram.
+The mel-scaled power spectrograms are saved under 'melspectrogram.npy'.

 To extract features for your own generated dataset, you can check out all the possible settings you can pass when running get_features.py: